gillianbc/react-udemy-expenses/README-TESTING.md

 EXCEPT... that didn't work, I am getting object object so the serialization is not happening in my snapshots.
 Raised issue in the Q&A
 Sec12-Lec120 - resolved by copying in all the tutor's config files and yarn installing.
 This puts me back on react 15 and babel 6, but it works OK.

+In Sec12-Lec121, I had more issues as I was using Uk dates in ExpenseForm.js i.e.
+`moment.locale('en_GB');`
+I have commented this out for now.
+Also note that by reverting the versions to match the tutors, I could no longer get the app to start as it's on very old versions that are incompatible with my Windows version.
+I will get through the testing chapters, then revert back to my more recent versions to finish the sass chapters.

 :warning: Also note that in intellij, right-clicking a test file and running it is not the same as doing `npm test`.
 Our test script is:
 `"test": "jest --config=jest.config.json"` so that is what you need to use when right-click testing.
 i.e. in the run configuration, use jest options `--config=jest.config.json`